Thank you for joining us for the conference on December 4, 2025!

 Contact

-For questions regarding the event, please contact Amanda Bielenberg-Hayes, Event Manager.
+For questions regarding the event, please contact Rebecca Symons or Marina Denny.

 “OSU’s success is defined by the academic and career achievements of our students and alumni, the impact of our research and creative work, and the support we provide communities in Oregon and beyond.”